isi94/xlxs-reader-excel-Ismael-Ibrahim/solutions/README.txt

 ---User-Descprition---
 The program requests the parameters "Skill", "Year" and "Month" one after another.
 You have to enter each of them.
-If you enter a string instead of a number it request the parameter again.
+If you enter a string instead of a number for year or month, it request the parameter again.
 If he couldn't find a column with the entered date, then the program notifies the user.
 If everything is fine you receive the skill result.
 Finally you can quit the programm by entering "q"